jssosa10/instastore/README.md

 3. It should manage errors and unexpected requests.
 Users should always know what to do.
 4. App should include a top bar with a logo (go nuts)
 5. The app should be served through a CDN
-## Improvements and trade offs
-1. What would you improve from your code? why?
-2. Which trade offs would you make to accomplish this on time?
-What'd you do next time to deliver more and sacrifice less?
-3. Do you think your service is secure? why?
-4. What would you do to measure the behaviour of your product on a production environment?

 ## Questions & Answers